temarchant/researchprofile/01_about.md

 permalink: /about/
 ---

-I am a clinical scientist in medical physics at Christie Hospital in Manchester, UK.
+I am a clinical scientist in medical physics at Christie Hospital, Manchester, UK.
 This site is a personal repository for my research publications and presentations, focussing on image-guided radiotherapy (IGRT) and cone-beam CT (CBCT).